 How to Choose Between Variable And Fixed Rate Student Loans

-*Generally have a higher rate than variable rate student loans
+Generally have a higher interest rate than variable rate student loans

 Are not affected by interest rate changes

-*Charge the same monthly rate over the life of the loan
+Charge the same interest rate over the life of the loan

-*Generally have a lower initial rate than fixed rate student loans
+Generally have a lower initial rate than fixed rate loans

-Whether you choose a fixed or variable rate product, the bottom line is that the rate you were given when you first took out your loan may not be the rate you’re stuck with for life.
-Knowing your student loan refinance options can help put your mind at ease—and hopefully make for a more relaxing and enjoyable summer.
+Whether you choose a fixed rate or variable rate student loan, the main thing to remember is that the rate you got when you first took out your loan doesn’t have to be the rate you’re stuck with for life.
+Knowing your refinancing options can help put your mind at ease—and hopefully save you some money, to boot.

 Editor’s Note: This is an updated version of a post we originally published in September 2013.
 We welcome new comments and questions below.